Mazchoo/ImageLabeller/README.md

 Hot Keys
 --------

-To activate a hotkey simply hold down the desired hot key and click on the image window outside the image canvas.
+To activate a hotkey simply hold down the desired hot key and **click on the image window**.
+Clicking on the image window outside the image canvas will not change the labels.
 A table of hot keys with their effects is given below.

 | Hot key | Effect                                         |
 | ------- | ----------------------------------------------:|